habitat-sh/habitat-operator/examples/config/README.md

 You can see this is the case by accessing the web app on port `30001`.
 When running on minikube, its IP can be retrieved with `minikube ip`.

+## Configuration updates

+In Kubernetes, a file backed by a Secret is kept in sync with the Secret: when the Secret changes, the file does as well (after a short delay).

+You can try this yourself by editing the Secret:

+    echo "port = 6160" | base64
+    kubectl edit secret user-toml

+As you type the last command, your default editor will be invoked.
+You should then paste the new base64-encoded string under `data.user-toml`, and exit the editor.

+After a short delay, you should be able to see port 6160 being used by the Redis service.

 ## Deletion

 The Habitat operator does not delete the Secret on Habitat deletion, as it is not managed by the Habitat operator.